cronitorio/cronitor-js/README.md

     // do some async work
 });

-// cronitor will track the start time and the end time (promise resolved or rejected) await asyncWorker();
+// cronitor will track the start and end time and state (promise resolved or rejected). await asyncWorker();
 ```